The Corporate Governance Review: Hong Kong

 The governance regime for Hong Kong listed companies derives from the common law, certain key statutes, and from a strong reliance on non-statutory rules, codes and best practices.
-In broad terms, laws and regulations operate to penalise companies and their directors for non-compliance and provide remedies for the aggrieved, while non-statutory rules and best practices serve to guide corporate behaviours.
+In broad terms, laws and regulations operate to penalise companies and their directors for non-compliance and provide remedies for the aggrieved, while non-statutory rules and best practices serve to guide corporate behaviour.

 i Securities and Futures Ordinance

 The Securities and Futures Commission (SFC) is the principal regulator of the Hong Kong securities and futures markets.
 It derives its powers from the Securities and Futures Ordinance (SFO) – the key piece of legislation that in 2003 consolidated and modernised Hong Kong's diversified securities laws.
 All Hong Kong listed companies are subject to the SFO, regardless of their place of incorporation.
-This extra-territorial application is a particularly crucial feature of the SFO, as almost 90 per cent of Hong Kong listed companies are incorporated abroad.
+This extraterritorial application is a particularly crucial feature of the SFO, as almost 90 per cent of Hong Kong listed companies are incorporated abroad.2

 In the area of corporate governance, key functions of the SFO include: